ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 author: kiner-tang
 ---

 Hi, my name is [kiner-tang](https://github.com/kiner-tang).
-My personal work is closely related to AntDesign, so I can be considered a heavy user of AntDesign.It is for this reason that I am slowly working my way up from a user to a Contributor, contributing some of the problems I encountered and the new features I concluded to the community, and finally being honored to become a member of AntDesign Collaborator.
+My personal work is closely related to Ant Design, so I can be considered a heavy user of Ant Design.It is for this reason that I am slowly working my way up from a user to a Contributor, contributing some of the problems I encountered and the new features I concluded to the community, and finally being honored to become a member of Ant Design Collaborator.

 During the journey from user to contributor, and then from contributor to collaborator, I also encountered many problems.
-I would like to take this opportunity to sort out and summarize these problems, hoping to be helpful to new contributors and collaborators joining AntDesign community.
+I would like to take this opportunity to sort out and summarize these problems, hoping to be helpful to new contributors and collaborators joining Ant Design community.

 ## Some frequently asked Questions